 }

-The doNotOptimizeAway(i) call boils down to asm volatile ("" :: [i] "r" (i),); on my system, which is a barrier that prevents the compiler from simply optimizing away the loop (which wouldn’t make for a useful benchmark)
+The doNotOptimizeAway(i) call introduces a barrier that prevents the compiler from optimizing away the loop (which wouldn’t make for a useful benchmark)

 zig build-exe -OReleaseFast falsesharing.zig